 Disability Impact Fund invests in innovations in technologies and distribution models that enable access to AT at unprecedented scale.
 We prioritise products and operation models that are able to target low and middle income populations.

-An estimated 900 million people lack access to the assistive technology they need.
+An estimated 900 million people lack access to the assistive technology they need education, employment and social inclusion.